Introduction

 With the opening considerations in mind, we can now describe the implementation of the model.
 Below, we now link the implementation with the underlying mathematical descriptions of the model.

-The ?DiseasyModelOdeSEIR model implements the
+The ?DiseasyModelOdeSeir model implements the

-$rhs method which computes the rates
+DiseasyModelOdeSeir$rhs method which computes the rates

 needed for the ODE solver.
 The evaluation of this right-hand side